Destroyer: Torpedo gunboat

 The first vessel designed for the explicit purpose of hunting and destroying torpedo boats was the torpedo gunboat.
 Essentially very small cruisers, torpedo gunboats were equipped with torpedo tubes and an adequate gun armament, intended for hunting down smaller enemy boats.
-By the end of the 1890s, torpedo gunboats were made obsolete by their more successful contemporaries, the TBDs, which were much faster.
+By the end of the 1890s, torpedo gunboats were made obsolete by their more successful contemporaries, the TBDs.

+Fernando Villaamil, second officer of the Ministry of the Navy of Spain, in his study of the situation for the minister of the navy, came to the conclusion that what was needed was a new type of enlarged torpedo gunboat, with the ability to escort capital ships on long voyages, to combat the threat of the torpedo boats.
+He asked several British shipyards to submit proposals capable of fulfilling these specifications.
+In 1885, the Spanish Navy chose the design submitted by the shipyard of James and George Thomson of Clydebank.
+(Destroyer in Spanish) was laid down at the end of the year, launched in 1886, and commissioned in 1887.
+Some authors consider Destructor to be the first destroyer ever built.